WesPeacock/MnSetSense/README.md

 ​	**./MnSetSense.pl**

 That script produces a log file with a list of all the entries that have been changed, and the changes that have been made.
-The user should review the changes for correctness and make the changes in the FLEx project, or make the changes in the SFM file and re-impport the file.
+The user should review the changes for correctness and make the changes in the FLEx project, or make the changes in the SFM file and re-import the file.

 #### Run FLEx to check your results